lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 | Indirectional target check |`CFLOW_INDIR_TGT:`|` 2-bit tagctrl[31:30]` | MEM *tagChck*    | \[JALR\] if jump, check the instruction tag of the jump target. |

-Similar to the previous release, two special instructions are provided to read and write tag of a GPR (rather than a memory word in the previous release).
+Similar to the previous release, two special instructions are provided to read and write the tag of a GPR (rather than a memory word in the previous release).
 These two instructions can be used to read/write tags in all privilege levels and does not count as ALU instructions (therefore the *ALU tag propagation* and the *ALU tag check* functions have no effect).